 The Final Note

-One of the first lessons that absolute beginners normally receive is how to play chords on the fiddle, which can be complicated since you don’t have the benefit of frets.
-Before you can play solos, play-along tracks, harmonies, or even playing backup for a group you’ll need to know the beginner chords and notes.
+One of the first lessons that absolute beginners normally receive is how to play the easy chords on the fiddle, which can be complicated since you don’t have the benefit of frets.
+Before you can play solos, play-along tracks, harmonies, or even playing backup for a group you’ll need to know the beginner chords and notes!

 Interesting in more fiddle content?
 Good news… we have you covered!